CloudsDocker/cloudsdocker.github.io/_posts/2022/2022-01-31-Service-restarting-Kubernetes.md

 ---
 header:
     image: /assets/images/hd_booster_does3.png
-title:  Maven error and solution on No such host is known
+title:  Service restarting Kubernetes
-date: 2022-01-27
+date: 2022-01-31
 tags:
- - Maven
+ - Kubernetes
- - Java
+ - DevOps
- - Errors
+ - Troubleshooting

-permalink: /blogs/tech/en/mvn_failed_to_execute_goal_no_such_host_is_known
+permalink: /blogs/tech/en/service-restarting-kubernetes
 layout: single
 category: tech
 ---

-> Don't promis when you are hapy.
+> Don't promis when you are happy.
 Don't reply when you're angry and don't decide when you're sad Service keep on restarting
 If you spot service is restarting repeatedly.
 This is very likely caused by health probe detected unhealthy of service.
 Here are two practicable self-test .